-On May, 20th 2022 Ca’ Foscari University will award prof. Patrick Cousot with a PhD in Computer Science Honoris Causa.
-The ceremony will take place at 11am in the Aula Mario Baratto.
-In the afternoon, the workshop on “Challenges of Software Verification” will take place in the same room.
-The workshop is by invitation only, and it will consist of 15′ talks followed by a Q&A session.
-In addition, the week after (from May, 23rd to May, 27th) Patrick will give a course on “Principles of Abstract Interpretation”.
+On May, 20th 2022 Ca’ Foscari University awarded prof. Patrick Cousot with a PhD in Computer Science Honoris Causa.
+The ceremony took place at 11am in the Aula Mario Baratto.
+In the afternoon, the workshop on “Challenges of Software Verification” took place in the same room.
+The workshop was by invitation only, and it consisted of 15′ talks followed by a Q&A session.
+In addition, the week after (from May, 23rd to May, 27th) Patrick gave a course on “Principles of Abstract Interpretation”.

 |11:00-13:00||Patrick Cousot Honoris Causa PhD ceremony|

 |14:00-16:00||Application challenges (chair: Vincenzo Arceri, University of Parma)|